These are some of the most commonly asked questions. If you don’t see an answer to your question here – please contact us.

 A: In 2000

-Q: Who is the founder of Your Life Counts?
+Q: Who is the founder and founding board members of Your Life Counts?

-A: Rory Butler, Mark Morin, Jim Hewitt and Brian Patterson
+A: Rory Butler – Founder; Mark Morin, Jim Hewitt & Brian Patterson

 Q: Do you have a Board of Directors?

-A: Yes. as a registered charity we are governed by the Charities Legislation and we take our responsibility seriously.
-You can read about our board of directors here.
+A: Yes, as a registered charity we are governed by the Charities Legislation with a board of directors

 Q: Do you have an Advisory Board?